brunocassani/LA-Classic-Analysis/README.md

 ## Contributing

-Please reach out to brunocassani04@gmail if you think I've made a mistake somewhere or want to contribute to the project.
+Please reach out to [brunocassani04@gmail.com](mailto:brunocassani04@gmail.com) or submit a request if you think I've made a mistake somewhere or want to contribute to the project.